vprince1/k8s-sandbox/README.md

 cd istio-1.2.5
 export PATH=$PWD/bin:$PATH
 ```
-I used ```brew install istioctl``` to install on my mac.
-Hence, I did not have to update my PATH variable.
-NOTE: make sure the istio versions are the same if you are using istioctl installed by brew.
 * Setup the cluster to automatically create a istio sidecar for each pod
 ```
 for i in install/kubernetes/helm/istio-init/files/crd*yaml; do kubectl apply -f $i; done